 Schedule Annual Physicals and Keep Vaccinations Current

 There's the old saying, "An ounce of prevention is a pound of cure."
 It's true.
 All species require annual wellness checks, with some requiring them several times a year.
 While you can’t prevent everything from happening, wellness checks can catch problems before they become emergencies.
 Veterinary clinics are also fantastic at making sure your animal's physicals are current, too.
-Protecting them from preventable diseases saves you money as these conditions are costly to treat.
+Protecting them from preventable diseases saves you money as these conditions are costly to treat and are a simple ways to save money on pet care.

 Groom at Home